Language

 Enter the known values

-Fill in the three remaining input fields with your known quantities.
-Select the appropriate unit for each value using the dropdown menus.
+Fill in the three remaining fields with your known quantities and pick a unit for each from its dropdown — joules, calories, BTU, kilograms, pounds, °C, °F, and more.

 3